lj-ditrapani/16-bit-computer-specification/gamepad.md

 The controller would need an 8-bit parallel to serial shift register that could read in and save the state of the 8 buttons.
-The VDP would send the latch signal when it wants to controller to save its button press state.
+The VDP would send the latch signal when it wants the controller to save its button press state.
 And then it would read the first bit/button press off of the data line.
 Next it would cycle the clock line.
 The clock would go to the shift register "shift" pin, which would shift the bits over, making the next bit/button press available on the data line.
-The VDP could then read the next bit and then repeat the clock/read process six more times until all 8 bits area read.
+The VDP could then read the next bit and then repeat the clock/read process six more times until all 8 bits are read.